THE AFGHAN SERIES, DAY 9&10

 BABA KOO SHRINE

 We made the short drive out to the old city of Balkh and to a small shrine.
-This was the birthplace of Hashish, the brown resin form of marijuana.
-Locals would come here and sit with friends, fire up a joint or two and chill.
-However when the Taliban came to power the small buildings were destroyed.
+Historically, locals believe this place is the birthplace of Hashish, the brown resin form of marijuana.
+Locals would come here, sit with friends, fire up a joint or two, and chill.
+However when the Taliban came to power the Taliban destroyed the small buildings.

-Currently they are creating a small well here (not sure why no one lives in the area) and the operator was one of the nicest Afghans I have met.
+They are creating a small well here (not sure why no one lives in the area), and the operator was one of the nicest Afghans I have met.
 After chatting and burning his ear about his bore machine he gave me his prayer beads, this is said to bring luck and fortune and something I didn’t expect.

 Playing volley ball with the Taliban